keyboardshi/keyboardshi.github.io/index.md

 Aloha!
 We are Keyboards Hawaii, a local group of custom keyboard enthusiasts primarily gathered around the island of Oahu.

-Come chat with the community over at Discord @[dsc.gg/hikb](https://dsc.gg/hikb) or check us out on Instagram [@keyboardshawaii](https://www.instagram.com/keyboardshawaii/).
+Come chat with the community over at Discord @[dsc.gg/kbhi](https://dsc.gg/kbhi) or check us out on Instagram [@keyboardshawaii](https://www.instagram.com/keyboardshawaii/).

+For meetup or sponsorship inquiries, you may reach us at [keyboardshi@gmail.com](mailto:keyboardshi@gmail.com).

 # Keyboards Hawaii - Winter 2024 Meetup